 Writing Curriculum Offer

 At Abbey Gates, our Writing curriculum is purposeful and challenging.
 As our curriculum is based around books, teachers carefully select texts which offer a wealth of opportunities for children to write for various purposes and audiences.
 In some cases texts are carefully selected to, exemplify and, allow children to explore literary devices being used.
-In addition, teachers carefully plan engaging and exciting events which provide an excellent stimulus for high quality writing.
+In addition, teachers carefully plan engaging and exciting events which provide an excellent stimulus for high quality writing and use videos and objects to inspire writing.
 There is also an emphasis on children frequently being asked to revisit, review, practise and apply their grammatical and spelling knowledge within their writing.

 It is our intention that children will have numerous opportunities to see the purpose of their writing as a result of writing for associations who are external to the school.
 For example, the Village newsletter, letters to a charity or even the publication of a book.
 By the end of their time at Abbey Gates, we want children to: